SevenOperation/Teamspeak-3-Overview/README.md

 # Teamspeak-3-Overview

 # What should it do
-It should show all rooms and users currently on a teamspeak server.
+It should show all rooms and users currently on a teamspeak server and make it possible to join a specific teamspeak room by clicking on it (only if you have tes amspeak3 client installed).

 # How does it work